What’s the best way to build credit?

 “When you have just one credit card, it’s a whole lot different than someone with established credit and higher limits on multiple cards,” she said.
 “There are so many factors.
 That’s what makes credit so complicated.”

-If lower credit card usage boosts your score, it makes sense that higher credit card usage lowers your score.
+If lower credit card usage boosts scores, it makes sense that higher credit card usage lowers scores.

-That’s especially impacted racers who haven’t paid off their balances each month.
+That especially impacted our racers who didn’t pay off their balances each month.

 But there’s an encouraging finding to note.

 Fisher noticed that one racer nearly maxed out his credit card one month.
 His score reflected as much.
 But the next month, he paid off his balance, and his score quickly climbed again.